HRLTY/TP-GAN/README.md

 Our 90-degree model only used 45-90 degree images for training.
 Other models we trained didn't use 90 degree images.
 90 degree images' left and right eye patches coincide.

 The 5 keypoints can be extracted from off-the-shelf landmark detectors, e.g. 'Zhang et al. Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection, 2016'.
 The synthesis performance is similar to using manually labelled keypoints.
+See released keypoint files below.

 We thank Xiang Wu for providing the [face feature network](https://github.com/AlfredXiangWu/face_verification_experiment).
 We load it as `DeepFace` in the code, the weights are from a custom Light-CNN cafeemodel file.
 Our implementation borrowed code from the [dcgan repo](https://github.com/carpedm20/DCGAN-tensorflow).

-Update 0.1:
+Update 0.11:

+- Releasing *5 keypoint locations* for MultiPIE Session 1-4 dataset.
+Please download from [here](https://drive.google.com/open?id=1Kx0sMjFTzLX3-rZ03TAVBAj-gcd9rJrd).
+Most of the 60-90 degrees images are labelled manually, others come from MTCNNv2 detector.
+If you like it, please consider citing our paper.
 - Adding `DeepFace168.pickle` weights file for Light-CNN.
 Please note this is an improved version than the one originally used in the experiment.

 ### Citation and Contact